mtas245/EduSub_Project/README.md

-# 🎒 EduSub – Teacher Substitute Management System
+# 🎒 EduMatch – Teacher Substitute Management System

 > 🚧 Replace the screenshot with one that shows your main screen.